wwcs2023/wwcs2023.github.io/application.md

 **The application form is available at [this](https://docs.google.com/forms/d/e/1FAIpQLSdxfyNIgSYoNgIiq1lD2aleHOGknUsl2UeciGEFjAPzB1HQCg/viewform?usp=sf_link) link.**

-You will be asked to attach your CV in pdf format (max 5 pages, including a selection of your most relevant publications).
+You will be asked to attach your CV in pdf format (max 5 pages, including a list of your most relevant publications).

 To know if you need a visa to Switzerland, please refer to:  <https://www.schengenvisainfo.com/who-needs-schengen-visa/>

 # Registration

-## Registration Fees:

-Workshop registration fee is CHF 200.- (~180€) and it includes:
+The workshop registration fee is CHF 200.- (~185€) and it includes:

 - Accommodation from Monday to Friday (4 nights)

 - Breakfast + Lunch + Dinner (From Monday Lunch to Friday Lunch)

-- Coffee Break
+- Coffee Breaks

 - Social Dinner